GUILN/guiln.github.io/guiln-blog/content/posts/2021-02-06---Dependency-Injection-C#-In-AWS-Lambda-Functions.md

 }
 ```

-Singleton class to wire the environment instantiation logic.
+To glue all the DI logic and make it automatically change for each environment, we add a singleton class `Bootstrapper` to wire the environment instantiation logic.
 Note that in that case we are assuming that expected `"local"` and `"dev"` values will come from `ENVIRONMENT` environment variable.
 This will allow us to configure different `ServiceCollections` among the different environments.
+We are also using previously declared factory method to instantiate the implementation of `IEnvironmentServiceConfiguration`, which will be used to configure our service collection.

 ```csharp